How To Add a Cookie Policy to Your Website

 How-To-Add-a-Cookie-Policy-To-Your-Website

-Your website needs a cookie policy because, under laws like the General Data Protection Regulation (GDPR) and the recently amended California Consumer Protection Act (CCPA), internet cookies qualify as personal data and are subject to specific legal requirements.
+Your website needs a cookie policy because internet cookies qualify as personal data and are subject to specific legal requirements under nearly every data privacy law.

-In this brief guide, we’ll help you learn why websites need cookie policies, explain relevant data privacy laws, and then discuss how to add a cookie policy in your preferred format to your website using a generator, a template, and a do-it-yourself approach.
+Below, I explain more about why websites need cookie policies and discuss how to add one in your preferred format using a generator, a template, and a do-it-yourself approach.

 Table of Contents